OSH Answers Fact Sheets

 There is little information on the exact number of people with Farmer's Lung in Canada.
 Studies show that incidence varies from place to place.
 The disease seems to occur in about 2 to 10 percent of farm workers, depending on the region.
 In some areas, blood tests have shown that 20 to 40 percent of farm workers have antibodies that react with antigens responsible for Farmer's Lung.
 This test indicates that people have had at least an initial exposure to moldy dust.

 The disease is most common in regions with wet weather at harvest time.
 Farmer's Lung is also more common on dairy farms, especially those not equipped with automated equipment for handling hay or feed.
-Attacks of Farmer's Lung occur most often in late winter or early spring when stored hay or grain is used to feed livestock.
+Incidents of Farmer's Lung occur most often in late winter or early spring when stored hay or grain is used to feed livestock.

 Who is at risk of developing Farmer's Lung?

 The degree of risk depends on the amount of dust that has collected in the person's lungs.
 There is little danger working with loose hay in an open field.
-However, the risk increases when farmers or farm workers are breaking open bales of moldy hay or straw inside closed barns or cow sheds.
+However, the risk increases when farmers or farm workers are breaking open bales of moldy hay or straw inside closed barns or sheds.
 A person can inhale an extremely large amount of dust within a very short time while working indoors.

 Other people exposed to dust from moldy hay, straw or grain include grain handlers, stable employees, poultry workers, attendants of zoo and circus animals and pet shop workers.
 Studies also show that Farmer's Lung is a risk for city dwellers who visit stables, even occasionally.